 - On PLAYERS tab, press CTRL-F to enter “Find” mode, and select LOOK IN: “VALUES”, otherwise you will get a result that says ‘no data found’ since searching formulas will get you nowhere; once you have this enabled searching VALUES, though, you can quickly find a player in your draft by pressing CTRL-F and searching their name (while on this tab/worksheet);

 - I like to lock the values on the Player tab (converts all the formulas to values, to prevent any Excel glitches).
 To help with this, a “lock Projections” button is on the “User Input” tab– click it to lock projections (be sure you have macros enabled in Excel, since this feature is a macro to copy-paste all the proper columns and save you the trouble!).
+Note that if you do this, the User Rank option in columns I and AT gets disabled.
+If you need this, pick your favorite (SLG, etc) before locking.

 - Use short team names on the User Input page to act fast in your draft (I use the 3-letter team abbreviations from my ESPN leagues) Or for speedy drafts just call yourself ‘A’ and put everyone else’s pick as team ‘B’ all lumped on the same team.
 Sure, you won’t have the team by team analysis correct but that isn’t as important as knowing who is still available if you are in a league that drafts fast (and league analysis is moot once the real life games start anyhow!)